Help_End_Humanity.jpg

 In the corner of a dusty, sweltering shack, five children sat around a nearly busted radio.
-There was a pair of eight year old twins, a ten year old and a seventeen year old.
+There were a pair of eight year old twins, a ten year old and a seventeen year old.
 Their clothing hung loosely on their thin, fragile frames and all of them stared at the radio with blank expressions.

 One of the twins began a coughing fit.
 She struggled and gasped for air in between ragged coughs.

-“Many of the Earth’s scientists are saying that our planet is no longer suitable for life.”
+“The Earth’s scientists are saying our planet is no longer suitable for life.”
 The voice on the radio continued.
-“Many of our ancestors were only concerned about themselves and did not think of the future generations.
+“The majority of our ancestors were only concerned about themselves and did not think of the future generations.
 Their lifestyles have destroyed and polluted our home and now, ecologists say our planet has been damaged beyond repair.
-Our inheritance is paying for the neglect those before have committed and suffering in this inhospitable planet.
+Our inheritance is suffering in this inhospitable planet and paying for the neglect they have done.

-More than half of all children today do not have enough to eat, the air is filled with pollution and almost all of our fresh water sources contain nano pollutants and are undrinkable.
+"More than eighty percent of children on Earth do not have enough to eat.
+The air is filled with pollution and almost all of our fresh water sources contain nano pollutants that make them undrinkable.
 The global child mortality rate has increased from 26% to 62% in the last fifty years, that’s the highest it's been in the last five hundred years.”

 The woman started sobbing.